-The Marseille man feels that the governing body have let off the Chelsea captain lightly as he was given a 12-game ban after lashing out at Manchester City players last season
+Marseille midfielder feels English football's governing body have let the Chelsea captain off lightly as he was given 12 game ban after lashing out at Manchester City last season.

 However, Barton feels infuriated by the decision as he believes the 31-year-old has gotten off lightly considering the reprimands given to Liverpool striker Luis Suarez last season, and his own 12-game ban for violent conduct against Manchester City last season.

-He said on Twitter: "Four games?
-A years worth of investigation, a four-day FA hearing and only a four-game ban?
-Suarez got eight, didn't he?
+"4 games?
+A years worth of investigation, a four day FA hearing and only a 4 game ban?
+Suarez got 8 didn't he?"
+Barton said on twitter.

 "Well I think that proves a lot.
 What an absolute farce.
-Twelve games for violent conduct and only four for that.
-FA should be embarrassed.
+12 games for violent conduct and only 4 for that.
+FA should be embarrassed"

 The midfielder is incensed that he got a more severe punishment after lashing out at several Manchester City players on the final day of last season.

-He added: "Twelve games!!!
-By the FA's perverse reckoning, I'd have got less of a ban for racially abusing the Man City players than tickling them as I did.
-In what circumstance can that be right?
+"12 games!!!
+By the FA's perverse reckoning, I'd of got less of a ban for racially abusing the Man City players than tickling them as I did.
+In what circumstance can that be right?" he asked.

 "Had a vivid dream last night involving Terry, a roaring crowd and a firing squad.
 Ah, not the turnout I expected."